 - Purchase the complete Expat Arrivals Toronto Guide (PDF)

 Toronto is at the forefront of the Canadian working world.
-Not only does it act as a headquarters for all five of the major banks in Canada, but it also houses well-developed film, biotechnology, tourism, aerospace, software development, media and telecommunication sectors.
+Not only does it serve as a headquarters for all five of the major banks in Canada, but it also houses well-developed film, biotechnology, tourism, aerospace, software development, media and telecommunication industries.

 Job market in Toronto

-As one of the most populous cities in North America, Toronto offers many job opportunities to expats moving to Canada, especially for those who have highly developed and unique skills sets.
-However, those in the service and teaching industries will find a lot of competition for positions in the city.
+As Canada’s commercial hub, Toronto is brimming with job opportunities, especially for those with highly developed and unique skillsets.
+However, expats intending to work in the service and teaching sectors will find a lot of competition for positions in the city.

 Finding a job in Toronto

-Many expats who relocate to Toronto are transferred through a company they have worked for in their home country or elsewhere.
+Many expats who relocate to Toronto do so via an intra-company transfer.
 Highly skilled expats are often head-hunted or manage to secure a job before moving to the city.

 The best place to start a job search is usually online.
-There are plenty of job portals available and online classifieds of local newspapers are also useful sources of information.
-Networking and establishing connections in Toronto is very important and will certainly help new arrivals make headway in the workplace.
+There are plenty of job portals and social networks, such as LinkedIn, to assist with the search.
+Networking is also highly important in Toronto and will certainly help new arrivals make headway in the workplace.

 Work culture in Toronto

-Toronto's work culture varies depending on the industry.
-There is a more formal atmosphere and dresscode in finance jobs, for example, than in media.
+Toronto's work culture differs across industries.
+For instance, there is a more formal atmosphere and dresscode in finance jobs than in the media or other creative sectors.
 Generally, Canadian workplaces function in an egalitarian manner where everyone's views are heard, but the ultimate decision lies with the boss.
-Typical working hours are from 9am to 5pm, five days a week.
+Standard working hours are from 9am to 5pm, five days a week.

 ►Doing Business in Canada is a useful resource for those setting up a new business in Toronto